zssvaidar/import-feeds/desc/import-feeds-desc-en.md

 Here fill in the required fields and select the import feed type from the corresponding drop-down list.
 This module adds only **CSV File** type.
 Сlick the `Save` button.
 The new record will be added to the import feeds list.
 You can configure it right away on the detail view page that opens or return to it later.

-### Overview Section
+### Overview panel

-Overview section enables you to define the main feed parameters (name, action, activity etc):
+Overview panel enables you to define the main feed parameters (name, action, activity etc):
 ![Import feed cfg](_assets/import-feeds-create-overview.png)

 The following settings are available here: